peterhinch/micropython-nano-gui/DISPLAYS.md

 identical.
 These displays and drivers are also compatible with the [Writer class](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer/WRITER.md).

-Note that the supported ePaper/eInk displays are unsuitable for interactive use owing to their long update time.
+Note that most ePaper/eInk displays are unsuitable for interactive use owing to their long update time.
+The one exception is the [Waveshare pico 4.2 inch][19m] which is quick enough to [work with micro-gui][1z].

 ## Displays using drivers in this repo